bottlepy/bottle/apidoc/tutorial_app.rst

 will work fine, too.
 What will not work is to bind one route to more than one function.

 What you will see in the browser is what is returned, thus the value given by the ``return`` statement.
 In this example, we need to convert ``result`` in to a string by ``str()``, as Bottle expects a string or a list of strings from the return statement.
-But here, the result of the database query is a list of tuples, which is the standard defined by the [Python DB API][py_db_api].
+But here, the result of the database query is a list of tuples, which is the standard defined by the `Python DB API`_.

 Now, after understanding the little script above, it is time to execute it and watch the result yourself.
 Remember that on Linux- / Unix-based systems the file ``todo.py`` need to be executable first.
 Then, just run ``python todo.py`` and call the page ``http://localhost:8080/todo`` in your browser.
 In case you made no mistake writing the script, the output should look like this::